brettski/ipwatch/readme.md

 ## THANK YOU

-Thank you to these projects for thier great work!
+Thank you to these projects for their great work!
 I appreciate you.

 - [axios](https://www.npmjs.com/package/axios)
 - [debug](https://www.npmjs.com/package/debug)